 4. Preheat oven to 350F

-6. SEAR: In a heavy bottom skillet, heat 1-2 T olive oil or butter over medium heat.
-When the oil is hot, spoon ping-pong sized balls of the batter.
-Lightly sear each side until golden brown about 3 minutes each side, and place in a warm oven-either on a wire rack or on a parchment-lined sheet pan.
+6. Sear In a large, non-stick or cast-iron skillet, heat 1-2 tablespoons olive oil over medium heat.
+When the oil is hot, spoon ping-pong-sized balls of the batter.
+Lightly sear each side until golden brown, about 3 minutes each side, and place in a warm oven, either on a wire rack or on a parchment-lined sheet pan for 10-15 minutes.
 Putting these in the oven will allow them to cook all the way through and puff up, without getting too brown in the skillet.
+Make these in batches, letting fritters finish at least 10 minutes in the oven, or until they puff slightly.

 Notes